 How to Make Chocolate Sponge Cake

-- Using a spatula, fold in the dry ingredients.
-Be gentle and don’t over mix.
+- Fold in the remaining ingredients: Using a silicone or rubber spatula, fold in the remaining dry ingredients.
+Be gentle and avoid over mixing as this can compromise the fluffiness of the cake.

 Tips for the Best Chocolate Sponge Cake